AmithSahadevan/Address_book/README.md

 ## About
 This is a small little address book which you can use for storing your contacts.
-Well, you can use it more for learning tkinter,
+Well, you can use it more for learning tkinter.

 ## How to use.
 #There are a number of entries in this app.